IDEMSInternational/rapidpror/README.md

 ## Usage

-We aim to add some examples here in using the functions in `rapidpror()`
+We aim to add some examples here in using the functions in `rapidpror`.